 Some people ban their own anger because they come from a family in which the parents jointly banned it, labelling it ‘bad’.
 Anger therefore seems threatening to the child, so they never learn to express it safely, fearing it in others and themselves, never having learned that anger can be safe.

 Others ban it because they feel so threatened by an angry parent that expressing their own anger in response to maltreatment feels dangerous to safety.
 They have seen anger’s destructive effects in a habitually aggressive parent, and decide they never want to be like that.
-This can be a difficult impasse, with the person feeling understandable anger at the parent’s behaviour, coupled with the felt need to suppress it.
+This can be a difficult impasse or emotional stalemate, with the person feeling understandable anger at the parent’s behaviour, coupled with the felt need to suppress it.

 In these ways, anger is banned because expressing it has been associated with fear of relationship rupture (the child breaking the bond with the parent by being angry), fear of repeating abuse (becoming like the parent), or fear of one’s own power, of becoming a raging monster (if I let myself be angry I’m scared of what I would do).